 Other Causes of Mental Health Illness

 In addition to your upbringing, many other factors come into play to influence your mental health.
 Your genetics and brain chemistry play a very large role.
 If mood disorders, like uncontrollable anger, bipolar disorder or addiction feature commonly in your family, then you are biologically more prone to them, too.
-In addition, life experiences, like trauma or abuse, living in poverty and even suffering a childhood illnesses, can make an individual more vulnerable to mental health problems.
+In addition, life experiences, like trauma or abuse, living in poverty and even suffering a childhood illness, can make an individual more vulnerable to mental health problems.
+Depression resulting from childbirth can range from mild to severe in nature and are categorized as postpartum disorder symptoms.
+For some people, light and temperature changes trigger a type of depression that comes and goes with the season.

 Consequently, it is important for everyone to take stock of their own mental health, particularly if you have a low threshold for coping with the curve balls life throws your way.
 To conduct this assessment, look at yourself from three different perspectives: your thinking, your mood and your behaviour.